JoelPintoMata/pnlassignment/README.md

       Make ApaResponse properties private and create new public (protected?) setters

 - Performance
-    - Create new de-normalizer table with an index on `postal-code`, `house number`, `huisnrtvg`(?) and `ingangsdt`(?)
+    - Maintain a new de-normalizer table with an index on `postal-code`, `house number`, `huisnrtvg` and `ingangsdt`

-      On query check for query on a cache.
-If not present:
-      Calculate and retrieve aggregate
-      Cache new aggregate
+- Security
+    - Sanitize JSON output via OWASP security checker

 - Others
     - Replace XML with JSON - easier to parse, humanly readable